JiNexus/image-recognizer-backend/README.md

 ## Getting Started

-Start your new JobSurreal API project with a Git Clone:
+Start your new project with a Git Clone:

 ```bash
 $ git clone https://github.com/JiNexus/image-recognizer-backend.git.